pivotal/docs-tap/scst-policy/configuring.md

 * You do not have `signaturePullSecrets` configured in your ClusterImagePolicy or in the `ServiceAccount`s that your runnable resources use.

-* You want this WebHook to check these container images.
+* You want the policy controller to check these container images.

 See the following example: